 - school planner (or somewhere to record daily homework - could be done on binder paper to start with) AND

-- book to read during SSR (student should select for self - as students finish their books, students should replace with another; family trips to the public library every 2 to 3 weeks … depends on size of the book(s) read and speed of reading ... our local libraries are closed on Mondays so go early!)
+- book to read during SSR (student should select for self - as students finish their books, students should replace with another; family trips to the public library every 2 to 3 weeks … depends on size of the book(s) read and speed of reading ... our local libraries are now OPEN on Mondays!
+Yeah!

 Having a good first day experience can help to reduce student nervousness about attending a new school, and bringing the items above will help your student feel successful on the first day.
 Other useful items at school include: container or bag for supplies, highlighters, red pens for corrections, roll on correction tape (instead of liquid white out), extra paper to be kept at home), a folder OR binder divider for each class - I require either a Science folder, OR a section in their binder for Science.
 To prevent heavy & overflowing backpacks, many teachers provide the following items in class (when needed): stapler & staples, glue, scissors, coloring items (i.e. markers, or colored pencils, or crayons), white out / correction tape.
 Please have these items available at home.